zenker/project-template/HowTo_project-template.md

   directory, you might have to repeat step 1 if the remote is not there (check with 'git remote show').

-- Updating/Improving the project template.
+### Updating/Improving the project template.

-  Never write to the project template from one of the client projects!
+  - Never write to the project template from one of the client projects!
 If you have improvements or additions to the project template, check out the project-template repository separately, make the modifications and commit/push them.

-  Be careful not to break functionality for other project which are using the template!
+  - Be careful not to break functionality for other project which are using the template!

-  After the project template is updated you can merge the changes into your project as described in section B).
+  - After the project template is updated you can merge the changes into your project as described in the [second section](#getting-updates-of-project-template)

-  Note: For testing you might want to add your local repository of project-template as a remote to your project, so you don't have to push untested changes.
+  - Note: For testing you might want to add your local repository of project-template as a remote to your project, so you don't have to push untested changes.
 Be careful that everything is pushed to github when you are done in order not to lose consistency of the repositories.